ramirezfernando/blog/blog/2024-06-15/index.md

 <!-- truncate -->

 ## Background
 Multithreading ["is the ability of a central processing unit (CPU) (or a single core in a multi-core processor) to provide multiple threads of execution."](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)) Multithreading can be useful when a program is performing a task that can be broken down into smaller tasks that can be executed concurrently.
-An example of this is in one of my recent projects - [Ube](https://github.com/ramirezfernando/ube), my program counts the lines of code in each file starting from a specified directory or file.
-This task can be broken down into smaller tasks where each thread counts the lines of code in a file (I actually implemented this which you can learn more about [here](https://github.com/ramirezfernando/ube/releases/tag/v2.0.0)!)
+An example of this is in one of my recent projects, [Ube](https://github.com/ramirezfernando/ube), my program counts the lines of code in each file starting from a specified directory or file.
+This task can be broken down into smaller tasks where each thread counts the lines of code in a file, I actually implemented this which you can learn more about [here](https://github.com/ramirezfernando/ube/releases/tag/v2.0.0)!

 ## What is a Thread Pool?
 A thread pool is a collection of threads that are created once and can be reused multiple times.
 The benefit to this is by creating once, you avoid the expensive operation of creating and destroying threads for each task (i.e. allocating/de-allocating memory, etc.).
-A task can be passed into the thread pool which internally is a queue data structure (sometimes referred to as a task or blocking queue) - which follows first-in first-out (FIFO).
+A task can be passed into the thread pool which internally is a [queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)), that's sometimes referred to as a task queue or blocking queue.
 From there, any idle thread can pop the first task from the queue and perform the task.

 ![Thread Pool Diagram](thread-pool.png)

 ## Getting Started With Thread Pools in C++!
 For this example, I'll be using [BS::thread_pool: a fast, lightweight, and easy-to-use C++17 thread pool library](https://github.com/bshoshany/thread-pool).
-One of the pros to using this library is that by default, the number of threads in the pool is equal to the maximum number of threads that the hardware can run in parallel - This is usually determined by the number of cores in the CPU.
+One of the pros to using this library is that by default, the number of threads in the pool is equal to the maximum number of threads that the hardware can run in parallel, This is usually determined by the number of cores in the CPU.
 Any more threads than the hardware can handle will not improve performance, and in fact will most likely hinder it.

 ```cpp showLineNumbers
 #include "BS_thread_pool.hpp"